Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Simulations

-In Fig.~\ref{fig:Average delay comparison in algorithms}, the average latency of the SAC algorithm is lower than that of the AVG allocation algorithm, $18\%$ lower than that of O-Cloud-based average allocation algorithm, and $71\%$ lower than that of the Cloud-AVG algorithm.
+In Fig.~\ref{fig:simulation_delay}, the average latency of the SAC algorithm is lower than that of the AVG allocation algorithm, $19\%$ lower than that of the O-Cloud-based average allocation algorithm, $73\%$ lower than that of the Cloud-AVG algorithm, and $11\%$ lower than that of the PF-AO algorithm.
 It can be seen that the average latency of the DDPG algorithm is lower than that of the SAC algorithm.
-We can also see this reasonable explanation from Fig.~\ref{fig:Compare of QoE of 8 users in algorithms} and Fig.~\ref{fig:Compare of content-hit ratio and successful scheduling of 8 users in algorithms}, which is due to the prioritization of low resolution users in the DDPG algorithm, thereby reducing the overall average latency.
-Therefore, adopting the SAC algorithm can effectively control the average delay of the system while improving user QoE, and has good robustness.
+We can also see this reasonable explanation from Fig.~\ref{fig:simulation_qoe} and Fig.~\ref{fig:simulation_hit_ratio}, which is due to the prioritization of low resolution users in the DDPG algorithm, thereby reducing the overall average latency.
+Therefore, adopting the SAC algorithm can effectively control the average delay of the system while improving user QoE, and has robustness.